 A city marsupial?
 That’s pretty neat.
 What opossums lack in ﬂuﬃness they make up for in usefulness.
 A single opossum can eliminate 4,000 ticks per week, according to the Cary Institute of Ecosystem Studies.
 Their diet of pests also include cockroaches and rodents.
 Opossums are mostly immune to rabies and venom produced by rattlesnakes.
-Not to mention, I find it adorable when young opossums ride on their mother’s back, I don’t care what anyone says.
+Not to mention, it’s adorable how young opossums ride on their mother’s back.

 Nearly thirty years ago, Chicago barely had any coyotes and now they’re present throughout the city.
 Coyotes are actually found in most cities in the United States—even New York City.
 Urban coyotes can make do with slivers of parks and green spaces, patching them together to form a complete habitat.
 While coyotes in the wild can be active throughout the day, urban coyotes have adjusted to being active mostly at night to avoid humans.